Monday, December 31, 2007

 Rachel Ray is a classic example of someone whose "personality" has caught on with a big enough demographic to warrant having it preserved as it is filtered through the dehumanizing machine - all the actresses who have to audition to get their faces attached to the machine are ordered to strip their individuality away, but Rachel's is hurried through, under a fire blanket and flanked by bodyguards in sunglasses.

 Back to the Wizard.
-I've been down I'll admit, but I perk up when I see Bert Lahr and all is his fey macho swagger as the effete lion.
-Then the drugs of the poppy fields, and of course the classic multi-exposure revolution of Dorothy's face when she gets knocked out in the tornado.. the alterna-dimensional re-imagining of the basic mythic wandering of the hero in the form of the heroine, this time in Dorothy form, Dorothy which is my 90-something year-old grandmother's name...
+I've been down I'll admit, but I perk up when I see Bert Lahr and his fey macho lion swagger.
+Then there's the drugs of the poppy fields, and of course the classic multi-exposure revolution of Dorothy's face when she gets knocked out in the tornado... the alter-dimensional re-imagining of the basic mythic wandering of the hero in the form of the heroine, this time in Dorothy form, Dorothy which is my 90-something year-old grandmother's name...

-the thing is in the modern updating of this coolest of all surviving American myths, what would they be needing?
-WILD AT HEART tried to reimagine the Wizard scenario as a run for your money road movie with noir and Miami edges... or SILENCE OF THE LAMBS is another one, with Buffalo Bill sure to get a heart (in his fridge); and the scarecrow Lechter, and all that other violence.
+The modern updating of this coolest of all surviving American myths, what would they be needing?
+WILD AT HEART tried to reimagine the Wizard scenario as a run for your money road movie with Miami edges... or SILENCE OF THE LAMBS with Buffalo Bill sure to get a heart (in his fridge); and the scarecrow Lecter and the Jack Crawford tin man.

 "All in good time, dearie... all in good time."
 Has anyone ever said that phrase only once?
 Repitition is also the key to authenticity.
 We are so saturated with this film that we live it and speak it and breathe it.
 If we don't incorporate its symbols into our personal dream mythology it is only because we haven't the will to make these things real.
 We should have an "Initiation of the Dorothy" wherein you pay money for your daughter to get banged on the head and sent to the Oz finishing school of instant-enlightenment.
 Instead she has to shave her head, join a lesbian youth gang, pop pills and drink vodka, or otherwise seek her own pre-prince's kiss oblivion. (and by prince here I mean, prince of the self, of her own unconscious, you dime-store feminist surface scratcher!)